Golden Triangle Tour with Varanasi 8 Days (Spiritual Heritage Trip)

 Drive Time: Approx. 3.5 hours via the Yamuna Expressway.

 Leave Delhi behind as you drive toward Agra.
 Upon checking into your hotel, prepare for an afternoon immersed in Mughal history.
 Your first stop is the imposing Agra Fort.
 Unlike the Taj Mahal, the fort was primarily a military structure and royal residence.
-Wander through the Diwan-i-Am (Hall of Public Audience) and the intricately carved Jahangiri Mahal.
+Wander through the Diwan-i-Am (Hall of Public Audience) and the intricately carved Jahangiri Mahal, after that Visit Itimad-ud-Daulah, also known as the "Baby Taj," a beautiful marble tomb famous for its intricate craftsmanship.

 As the sun begins to set, cross the Yamuna River to Mehtab Bagh (the Moonlight Garden).
 This park offers a serene, perfectly aligned view of the Taj Mahal from behind, providing stunning photo opportunities away from the major crowds.